 Know Her Interests

-The best gifts are ones that are bought after careful thought as to what a child’s interests are.
+The best gifts for girls are ones that are bought after careful thought as to what a child’s interests are.
 If you love horses, but your daughter has never shown an interest, you’d be better off picking out something else.

 While she may grow to love a toy that she’s not initially interested in, you’ll both be happier if you pick something she’ll be excited about right away.